Bensjoo/personal-cloud/cloud_setup/README.md

 I use k9s to manage my deployment
 ![k9s view of cluster](../images/k9s.png)

-### Networking / load balancer / ingress
+### Networking / Load balancer / Ingress
-out of the box, the cluster should now leverage Traefik to give us a type of loadbalancer across the nodes. and since I have set up unifi to give the nodes local addresses `art.vandelay, elaine.vandelay, ...`, I should be able to do subdomains with an ingress?
+Out of the box, the cluster should now leverage Traefik to give us a type of loadbalancer capabilities.

+I was previously using Metal-LB to create services with exposed external IP addresses in the VLAN IP network.

+With the out-of-box setup however, I should be able to do subdomains with an ingress

+#### Add A record to router DNS options
+in this case, I added `*.vandelay` as an A-record and pointed it to one of the nodes (`art` in this case)

+#### Test using sample Nginx deployment
 Lets try to deploy a simple nginx pod, with an ingress, to see whether things are working.

 - nginx pod